Menu

 Hair loss is a common problem for many individuals, and its causes can vary significantly.
 One factor that is often overlooked is inflammation and its impact on hair loss.
 Inflammation is the body’s natural response to infection, but when it becomes chronic, it can have detrimental effects on hair follicles in particular.
+Inflammation acts as a protective mechanism against injury or infection, but when this response becomes chronic, it can be harmful to the body, including the hair follicles.
+Male and female pattern hair loss is the most common cause of hair loss, affecting nearly 80 million people in the US.
 This article aims to shed light on the connection between inflammation and hair loss, exploring hair loss causes, its impact on the hair growth cycle, signs to look out for, and hair loss cure options.

 Common Causes of Hair Loss